Getting Started with CSP Kit

 const result = generateCSP(['google-analytics']);

-const result = generateCSP(['unknown-service']);
+const result = generateCSP({ services: [GoogleAnalytics] });

 3. Missing @csp-kit/data package

-# Install both packages
+# Make sure both packages are installed

 npm install @csp-kit/generator @csp-kit/data